santisbon/reference/src/microcloud.md

 - `custom` - You can add them to one or more instances as a disk device (they can be shared between instances).
 You can also use them as a special kind of volume to hold data separately from your instances (e.g. to hold backups or images) by setting some server configuration values.
 They're retained until you delete them.

 !!! note
     For most storage drivers, custom storage volumes are not replicated across the cluster and exist only on the member for which they were created.
-This is different for remote storage pools (`ceph`, `cephfs`), where volumes are available from any cluster member.
+This is different for remote storage pools (`ceph`, `cephfs`, `cephobject`, `powerflex`), where volumes are available from any cluster member.

 Storage volume **content** types: